What is the Police Infringement Notice System (PINS)?

 What if there is an error on the electronic infringement?
 Is it valid?

 The likelihood of an error within an infringement is slight.
 Information is automatically retrieved from the Department of State Growth Motor Registry System.
-The application also provides assistance in selecting the type of infringement to be issued.
+The application also aids in selecting the type of infringement to be issued.
 Errors including spelling will not render the infringement invalid.
+For further enquiries about this please contact Traffic Liaison Services, Tasmania Police.

 What if I didn’t get the posted infringement notice because I have moved, or not changed my address or the notice is lost?